top of page

 1. Low GI diet for Fertility in PCOS

-fertilit diet plan, fertility nutritionist, fertility treatment chennai
+fertilit diet plan, fertility nutritionist, fertility treatment chennai, How to increase fertility in women naturally?

 a.
 Steadier Insulin Levels:

-Insulin plays a big role in how you body processes sugar from the foods you eat.
+Insulin plays a big role in how your body processes sugar from the foods you eat (7, 8, 9, 10, 11).
+It does so by NPY neurons.
 When you eat high-GI foods (sweets, white bread, cakes, cookies), your blood sugar can increase quickly.
-Hence, your insulin levels can spike.
-Over time, this can lead to insulin resistance, which is common in PCOS.
+Hence, your insulin levels will increase to take up more glucose.

 b.
 Improving Insulin Sensitivity: